Around Schoodic Peninsula

 Watering Cove Studios/U.S. Bells.
 Just a short drive on the West Bay Road (Rte.
 186 north) is a real bell foundry with a retail shop on the premises plus some cool pottery.
 You can watch a video of a bronze pouring on the website, or call to check the day’s schedule and go watch it live.

-Winter Harbor Antiques.
-This is a group shop with antiques and works by local artists.
+Artisans and Antiques in Winter Harbor.
+This is a group shop with antiques and works by local artists, offering an eclectic mix of jewelry, stained glass, pottery, tile, soft-sculpture, paintings, and more.

 Littlefield Gallery.
-Also in Winter Harbor near the Bar Harbor ferry, it has works by artists from around the country who summer in the area.
+An award-winning gallery in Winter Harbor near the Bar Harbor ferry, it has works by artists from around the country who summer in the area.

 As for places to eat on the peninsula, the main thing to know about the restaurants is that many of them close early, even during the summer season.
 Consult the websites above for all the options, but if you want recommendations, try…